scalazone/content/topics/collections/methods.md

 ## Iterating over the collections

 In computer programming the term `iteration` describes the process of repeating some given instruction or a set of instruction.
 Very often it refers to going over all the elements in a collection and performing an operation on each of them.
 You can think about it as accessing all the elements in the collection one by one and using each of them in your own defined operations.
-Scala defines mutiple of function to describe these `iterating` operations.
+Scala defines multiple of function to describe these `iterating` operations.
 The most basic of these functions is called `foreach` and receives a function as an argument.
 This function will be called on each element of the collection.
 It is often used for operations such as printing out all the values inside the `List` - the code below does exactly that.

 ```scala
 List(1, 2, 3).foreach(value => println(value))